jayaseelan2006/PROMPT-ENGINEERING/README.md

 Reg.no: 212223220039
 # Experiment:

 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.
 2. Focusing on Generative AI architectures. (like transformers).
 3. Generative AI applications.
 4. Generative AI impact of scaling in LLMs.

-# Algorithm: Step 1: Define Scope and Objectives
+# Algorithm: Step 1: Define Scope and Objectives:

 1.1 Identify the goal of the report (e.g., educational, research, tech overview) 1.2 Set the target audience level (e.g., students, professionals) 1.3 Draft a list of core topics to cover